bonfire-networks/website-blog/code_of_conduct.md

 This **code of conduct applies to all Bonfire spaces**, including interactions, discussions and other content, both online or offline.
 Some spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

-We are participants in a decentralised software ecosystem and various online discussion and collabaration spaces, but we also aim to be a community.
+We are participants in a decentralised software ecosystem and various online discussion and collaboration spaces, but we also aim to be a community.
 A community is different than a “forum” or a “debate hall”, it means we support each others' emotional and intellectual needs so that we can sustainably engage in discussion and collaborative work, and foster respect, diversity, inclusion, wellbeing and learning.

 > This community is made up of disparate online collections of people committed to exploring and building a p2p ecosystem with the awareness and sensitivity of intersectionality.
-This requires us to have *challenging conversations* about privilege, power, history, culture, inequality, pain, injustice, trauma, and the influence of hegemonic ideas, institutions and practicies.
+This requires us to have *challenging conversations* about privilege, power, history, culture, inequality, pain, injustice, trauma, and the influence of hegemonic ideas, institutions and practices.
 Our goal is to have these dialogues and debates from a place of compassion that honours our shared humanity.
 We recognise this may require us to *level up our conversational skills*, both as individuals and as a collective.
 Hence the spirit of learning together must try to describe this process in detail.
 We believe this kind of work is transformative, and any learning here will initiate similar changes in the other communities we participate in.

 This code of conduct is long. **We realise that it may take a good few minutes** over a cup of [insert favourite beverage here], to read through these guidelines.
 If we think about how difficult conversations can be online, we might consider the following points: